|James E. Folsom|

 April 16, 1967 – Miller Baldwin allegedly shot and killed Ruth Boykin at her home and also shot John H. Stallworth at the same time.
 Baldwin was charged with first-degree murder and assault to murder and went to trial in Conecuh County, Ala. on Sept.
 25, 1967.

 April 16, 1968 - Major League Baseball's longest night game was played when the Houston Astros defeated the New York Mets, 1-0.
 The 24-inning game took six hours, six minutes to play.

-April 16, 1968 - At a series of meetings in Honolulu, President Johnson discussd recent Allied and enemy troop deployments with U.S. military leaders.
-He also conferred with South Korean President Park Chung Hee to reaffirm U.S. military commitments to Seoul and assured Park that his country’s interests would not be compromised by any Vietnamese peace agreement.
+April 16, 1968 - At a series of meetings in Honolulu, President Johnson discussed recent Allied and enemy troop deployments with U.S. military leaders and also conferred with South Korean President Park Chung Hee to reaffirm U.S. military commitments to Seoul, assuring Park that his country’s interests would not be compromised by any Vietnamese peace agreement.

 April 16, 1985 - Mickey Mantle was reinstated after being banned from baseball for several years.

 April 16, 1985 - Michael Cook killed his first turkey on this Tuesday morning, according to The Evergreen Courant.
 Dewan Salter called up the gobbler for Michael.
 The Tom weighed 18 pounds, had 1-1/8 inch spurs and a 10-inch beard.

 April 16, 1985 - Jeff Carrier killed his first turkey on this Tuesday morning, according to The Evergreen Courant.
 The gobbler weighed 15-1/4 pounds, had 7/8-inch spurs and a 10-1/4 inch beard.